hadley/adv-r/Subsetting.md

 If you don't want names in the result, use `unname()` to remove them.

-### Matching and merging by hand
+### Matching and merging by hand (integer subsetting)

 You may have a more complicated look up table which has multiple columns of information.
-Assume we have an vector of integer codes, and a table that describes their properties.
+Assume we have an vector of integer codes, and a table that describes their properties:

 ```R
 codes <- sample(3, 10, rep = T)